NICUP14/MiniLang/docs/stdlib/print.md

-println    | Prints arguments to `stdout`, followed by newline print_to   | Prints arguments to the specified stream println_to | Prints arguments to the specified stream, followed by newline
+println    | Prints arguments to `stdout`, followed by newline print_to   | Prints arguments to the specified stream println_to | Prints arguments to the specified stream, followed by newline delimit    | Splices a list of arguments using the given delimiter

 ## Extensibility